 - 1 bundle green onion sibuyas dahon, chopped

-- 3 tbsp ngohiong powder Chinese five-spice powder
+- 3 tablespoon ngohiong powder Chinese five-spice powder

 - Cooking oil